haskellfoundation/error-message-index/message-index/messages/GHC-46537/index.md

 There are two likely causes:

-1. You've made a typo, in which case ghc will likely also suggest the correct extension name to use.
+1. You've made a typo, in which case GHC will likely also suggest the correct extension name to use.
-2. You're using older version of GHC which doesn't yet support given extension.
+2. You're using older version of GHC that doesn't yet support the extension.
-    Here's a couple of things you can try to troubleshoot:
+    Here's a couple of things you can try in order to troubleshoot:

-    - Find out what version of GHC you're using:
+    - Find out which version of GHC you're using:

           ghc --version

-    - List all the supported extension that this version of GHC supports.
+    - List all the supported extensions that this version of GHC supports.
 Does the list contain your desired extension?

           ghc --supported-extensions

-    - Search for the extension name in the latest version of [GHC User's Guide](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts.html).
+    - Search for the extension name in the latest version of the [GHC User's Guide](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts.html).
 Most extensions have a `since` annotation which tells you in which version of GHC the extension was introduced.